Alentejo beaches between Comporta and Cabo Sardao

 Which beach from Comporta to Porto Covo

-Accommod.
-Comporta *
+Lodging Comporta *

 Only a few kilometers further south, more beaches join.
 We make a detour to Praia do Pego in Carvalhal.
 Here, the Sal restaurant awaits its guests in summer.
 In winter, it is closed.
 No wonder, we have the beach at this time of the year almost for us alone.
-There we experienced on our Drive along the fishing path in the Alentejo one of the most beautiful sunsets of our trip.
+There we experienced on our Drive along the Alentejo coast one of the most beautiful sunsets of our trip.
 In the summer, it may be fun to watch the setting sun from the terrace of the restaurant as it sinks into the sea.

-Accommod.
-Carvalhal *
+Lodging Carvalhal *